pierre-veron/pierre-veron.github.io/README.md

 ## About
 I'm Pierre Veron, third year PhD student in evolution and ecology at Institute of Biology of École Normale Supérieure ([IBENS](https://www.ibens.ens.fr/)) and at Institute for the Diversity, Ecology and Evolution of the Living World of the Université Paris Saclay ([IDEEV](https://www.ideev.universite-paris-saclay.fr/en/)).
+My PhD is funded by the [École polytechnique](https://www.polytechnique.edu/en) and the [Institut des Mathématiques pour la Planète Terre](https://impt.math.cnrs.fr/).

 I'm interested in speciation research, my work focuses on theoretical predictions on the link between microevolution and macroevolution.
 I'm co-supervised by
 * Hélène Morlon ([Biodiv team](https://www.phyloeco.bio.ens.psl.eu/))